tyc0/integrations/packages/gcp/docs/README.md

 #### Recommendations

-Elastic recommends using Credentials File as in this method, so the credential information doesn’t leave your Google Cloud Platform environment.
-When using Credentials Json the information is stored in Elasticsearch, and the access is controlled based on policy permissions or access to underlying Elasticsearch data.
+Elastic recommends using Credentials File as this method, so the credential information doesn’t leave your Google Cloud Platform environment.
+When using Credentials Json, the integration stores the info in Elasticsearch, and the access is controlled based on policy permissions or access to underlying Elasticsearch data.

 ## Logs Collection Configuration